Side Hustle to Full-Time: Less Hustle, More Muscle | Illustration by Steve Leggat

 Two hours researching typography and sketching concepts?
 You log 30 minutes because it felt like playing.
 Every minimised hour is money you’re not charging for.

-When you can see “I earned $2,400 last month working 15 hours per week,” the path to full-time becomes obvious.
-You know exactly what you need to replace your salary.
+When the numbers show you earned $2,400 last month on 15 hours a week, the maths for going full-time stops being scary.
+You know exactly what you need to aim for.

-The side-hustlers who make it to full-time?
-They treated it like a real business from day one.
-Tracked their time, knew their numbers, had data to back up the decision.
+The side-hustlers who make it to full-time are usually the ones that treated it like a real business from day one.
+They tracked their time, knew their numbers, and had data to back up the decision.

 Steve Leggat has been freelancing in design and web development since 1996, starting as a side-hustler while working at a digital agency.
-He runs Front&Back, a solo design company in Auckland, and created TallyHo specifically for freelancers who want to capture their time naturally without breaking their flow.
+He runs Front&Back, a solo design company in Auckland, and created TallyHo specifically for freelancers like him that favoured simplicity over bells and whistles.